nijaru/omengrep/README.md

 ## What it does

-Search your codebase using natural language.
-Results are functions and classes ranked by relevance:
+Search code and text using natural language.
+Combines semantic understanding with keyword matching (BM25) for accurate results:

 ```bash
 $ hhg build ./src                    # Build index first